-Best Overall: KitchenAid KSM1APC 5-Blade Spiralizer with Peel, Core, and Slice
+Best Overall: KitchenAid 5-Blade Spiralizer Attachment

+For serious cooks and bakers, the KitchenAid mixer and its attachments are some of the best investments you can make.
 If you already own a KitchenAid mixer, this attachment makes peeling, coring, and slicing apples and other fruit and vegetables a breeze.
-As with all of the KitchenAid attachments, this is sturdy and hardworking.
-It’s also dishwasher safe.
+As with all of the KitchenAid attachments, this one is sturdy and hardworking.
 The parts include a fine spiralizer, a medium spiralizer, a spiral slice (small core), a spiral slice (large core), and a peeler.

 Best for Small Spaces: PL8 Apple Peeler & Corer Machine